 - Do you have an opinion about an issue that we are facing in our community or our world?
 Write an editorial or a persuasive essay that showcases your opinion.
 Check out the opinion articles in the newspaper for inspiration.

 - Still stuck?
 Talk to your classmates.
 Find out what they are doing.
 Ask for help.
-Also, check out www.teenink.com to read published work by teens across the country.
+Also, read published works by teens across the country.